Do I Need to Buy Mexico Insurance for My RV?

 Buying the Right Insurance

 Liability is the only type of insurance that is currently required by law.
-However, there are other types of coverage you may choose to add onto your policy.
+However, there are other types of coverage you may choose to add to your policy.

 - Driver’s License Insurance: This type of insurance covers you not a specific vehicle.
 Most insurance carriers do not provide collision coverage with this type of insurance, however.
 But, if your car is not worth a whole lot, this inexpensive option may suit you just fine.